5.10. Table Partitioning

 CREATE TABLE measurement_y2008m02 (LIKE measurement INCLUDING DEFAULTS INCLUDING CONSTRAINTS); ALTER TABLE measurement_y2008m02 ADD CONSTRAINT y2008m02 CHECK ( logdate >= DATE '2008-02-01' AND logdate < DATE '2008-03-01' ); \copy measurement_y2008m02 from 'measurement_y2008m02' -- possibly some other data preparation work ALTER TABLE measurement_y2008m02 INHERIT measurement;

-The following caveats apply to partitioned tables implemented using inheritance:
+The following caveats apply to partitioning implemented using inheritance:

 There is no automatic way to verify that all of the

 CHECKconstraints are mutually exclusive.
-It is safer to create code that generates partitions and creates and/or modifies associated objects than to write each by hand.
+It is safer to create code that generates child tables and creates and/or modifies associated objects than to write each by hand.

-The schemes shown here assume that the partition key column(s) of a row never change, or at least do not change enough to require it to move to another partition.
+The schemes shown here assume that the values of a row's key column(s) never change, or at least do not change enough to require it to move to another partition.
 An

 UPDATEthat attempts to do that will fail because of the

 CHECKconstraints.
-If you need to handle such cases, you can put suitable update triggers on the partition tables, but it makes management of the structure much more complicated.
+If you need to handle such cases, you can put suitable update triggers on the child tables, but it makes management of the structure much more complicated.

 If you are using manual

-ANALYZEcommands, don't forget that you need to run them on each partition individually.
+ANALYZEcommands, don't forget that you need to run them on each child table individually.
 A command like:

 will only process the master table.